-HSM215 Emergency

-Management 3 Credits
+HSM215 Emergency Management 3 Credits

 This course is a study of emergency management to include the history and role of emergency management in the United States as part of homeland security.
 Response to natural disaster, terrorism, and other incidents will be explored, as well as the Incident Command system and interaction of all public safety organizations.
-The course will also cover emergency management preparation and recovery.
-Prerequisite: HSM115
+The course will also cover emergency management to include the National Incident Management (NIMS) and Incident Command System (ICS) overviews and these play a large part in overall scene management.

-HSM335 Business Intelligence 3 Credits This course provides an overview of the threat to the business community from espionage and counterintelligence operations.
+HSM335 Business Intelligence 3 Credits

+This course provides an overview of the threat to the business community from espionage and counterintelligence operations.
 It also covers legal issues such as the Espionage Act and the U.S. NISPOM regulations for the protection of classified information.
 The development of a business counterintelligence program will also be covered.

-HSM345 National Intelligence 3 Credits This course provides an overview of the national intelligence systems of the United States and other countries.
+HSM345 National Intelligence 3 Credits

+This course provides an overview of the national intelligence systems of the United States and other countries.
 It covers the role of the intelligence community in society and its impact on current events.
 The course also explores the legal issues of intelligence collection and future trends.